 Recent Posts

-- Participants Wanted for Study on Life Satisfaction
+- Participants Wanted for Study on Secondary Prevention Program

 Participants are needed for a new research project being conducted by researchers at the University of Kent in the United Kingdom.
 The study aims to better understand the relationship between sexual attraction to children and fulfillment/satisfaction with life, in order to promote effective treatments and subsequent well-being for MAPs. - Save The Date – 2026 Professional Conference